rittik987/react-web/README.md

 ---

 ### 4. Empty Cart
-Empty state when no events are booked
+Empty state when no events are in cart

 ![Empty Cart](./screenshots/4-empty-cart.png)